 “It’s a great block and we had to make the move,” Theodore told CL.
 After that, the original store “just didn’t make sense anymore,” with the pull toward downtown growing stronger.

 So they decided to try a new concept there under the name Social, and brought Johnny Ciani aboard to take over operations.
-A manager and part owner at Charley’s Steakhouse, he already had connections to local producers through his father, John Ciani, who owns and operates the Odessa Farmers Market.
+He already had connections to local producers through his father, John Ciani, who owns and operates the Odessa Farmers Market.

 “We knew Johnny,” said Theodore.
 “We knew he was a foodie and he had an in with local farms.
 We wanted to explore using a smaller kitchen and local ingredients — good pairings for craft beer and craft cocktails.”

 Food started six months later, featuring items like flatbreads with locally grown sunflower sprouts and still-warm-from-Mazzaro’s mozzarella cheese.

 “The focus was going to be on local ingredients and local beers,” Ciani said.
 “Once we started the food, it just took off.”

 The craft cocktail community took to Social enthusiastically, with bartenders like Mandarin Hide’s Tony Finotti, Edison’s Ryan Pinés, and Czar’s Kamran Mir concocting incredible Old Fashioned cocktails for a competition there.
 Things were going well.
 In September, Creative Loafing awarded Social a Best of the Bay for “Best upscale fare in a down-home bar.”
 On Nov.
 21, the bar celebrated its first year in business.

 So why close?